tejada7/Java-Certification/ckad_notes.md

 helm upgrade foo foo/my-repo --version 2.0.0 # upgrades the chart to version 2.0.0

 helm uninstall foo # uninstalls the chart

+helm search hub <release-name> # searches for an available chart on the hub

+helm search repo <release-name> # searches for an available chart on the local repo

+helm pull --untar repo # downloads a repo locally

+helm install <release-name> . # installs it from a downloaded chart
 ```

 ### Probes